nicowilliams/nymity/README.md

 - the organization that owns `acme.example` and possibly other domains
 - the global scope (think of IANA registries -- these are "global")

+For some enterprises this level business is not that useful; for others it could be the greatest thing.
+Of course, one could set the namespace rules to use just one level if one wished by setting the strength of the rules for the other levels to `none` (see below).

 Finally the collision strength had to be one of:

 - `strong` (there can be only one entry in the namespace with a given name, that is, the values of the contributing object's attributes referenced by the rule for the object's class)